Aphria announced earnings results for the 4th quarter and full year 2018 that continue to far exceed peers.

 HEXO is building less than half the capacity of Aphria and has double the all-in production cost, so capabilities were not the sole determinant of this deal.

-We are missing enough deal information to draw an accurate conclusion, but given that Molson was granted warrants by HEXO and no cash investment was reported to establish the new entity, we are not sure what immediate value Molson contributed.
+We’re missing too much deal information to be able to draw an accurate conclusion, but given that Molson was granted warrants by HEXO and no cash investment was reported to establish the new entity, we’re not sure what immediate value Molson contributed.